 For this tutorial, we’ll connect a domain purchased through GoDaddy with hosting from HostGator.
 Your domain registrar should have similar domain management features to set up your domain nameservers.

 - If you have purchased your domain name and webhosting through HostGator, your domain will be automatically configured to work on their nameservers (you can skip this tutorial).

 - If you have registered a domain name with GoDaddy (or another domain registrar), then you will need to instruct the registrar to point your domain to your webhosting server (we’ll show you this in the tutorial below).

-Once you’re logged in, go to My Account > All Products and click on ‘Manage’ to open up your domain management console …
+Inside your account area, locate ‘Domains’ and click on ‘Manage’ to open up your domain management console …

 Typically, most users will only have one or a few domains.
 If you have registered many domains, use one of the administration find / search features to locate the domain name you will be configuring …

 Select the domain to activate the domain name management options in the menu above the domain list and locate the Nameservers feature …

 (Selecting the domain to configure)